 What to do with all that poo?

-Newborn babies will still have very soft poo, which you can rinse off, (although it’s fine to go straight in the washing machine and do a rinse cycle first).
+Newborn babies will still have very soft poo, so the cloth nappies can go straight in the washing machine.
 When your baby starts to do solid poos, you can use a liner to catch the solids, which can be tossed in the bin or compost.
-Once you have removed any excess poo, simply put the nappy in your hanging wet bag, or nappy bucket ready for wash day.
+If using Fleece Liners, knock any solids down the loo before adding to your hanging wet bag, or nappy bucket ready for wash day.

 And that’s it!